-- Corendon Airlines regulations and directives, - Corendon Airlines OM Part A, B, C, D and GOM. - Other Corendon Airlines approved/published/distributed relevant documents and manuals.
+- Corendon Airlines Europe regulations and directives, - Corendon Airlines Europe OM Part A, B, C, D and GOM. - Other Corendon Airlines Europe approved/published/distributed relevant documents and manuals.

-When the documentation listed above contradicts any rules or regulations established and mandated by State Authorities, the more restrictive shall be applicable until revisions can be implemented in the appropriate documentation.
+When the documentation listed above contradicts any rules or regulations established and mandated by State Authorities, the more restrictive shall apply until revisions can be implemented in the appropriate documentation.
 Any discrepancies noted shall be reported to the Ground Operations Department.

-The Handling Agents and its staff should supervise and coordinate Corendon Airlines airside operations in accordance with this manual and the written procedures in related chapters.
+The Handling Agents and its staff should supervise and coordinate Corendon Airlines Europe airside operations in accordance with this manual and the written procedures in the related chapters.

-Duties and responsibility of supervision of ground handling activities are laid down in the contract with a separate agent for supervision or are part of the contract with the handling agent (SGHA according to IATA AHM).
+Duties and responsibility of supervision of ground handling activities are laid down in the contracts with the individual agents for supervision or are part of the contract with the handling agent (iaw IATA AHM).